This Bourbon Glazed Cajun Beef Tenderloin is perfect as a main course or for elegant sliders as a party dish.

 Where we got this beef tenderloin recipe:

-The recipe came from his Weber’s Big Book of Grilling, which we’ve had for about almost 20 years.
+The recipe came from Weber’s Big Book of Grilling, which we’ve had for over 20 years.
 It is a go-to book of grill recipes around here, though we did cook ours on the Big Green Egg.
 We love cooking fish on the grill too and have collected the best Grilled Fish and Seafood Recipes.
-Click over for that right here.

 For the perfect Smoked Ham on the Big Green Egg you’ll want to check this out.

-We served our beef tenderloin with brioche rolls, cut in half to be slider-size, a few spring greens and a horseradish sauce.
-I did make the horseradish sauce myself, but I didn’t use a recipe.
-It was about half and half sour cream and plain Greek yogurt with horseradish to taste and a healthy spoonful of Dijon mustard.
+We like to serve the beef tenderloin as sliders with small rolls.
+I make the horseradish sauce myself, but I don’t use a recipe.
+I just stir up about half and half sour cream and plain Greek yogurt with horseradish to taste and a healthy spoonful of Dijon mustard.

 Bourbon-Glazed Cajun Beef Tenderloin Sliders

 - 1/4 cup worcestershire sauce

 - 2 Tbsp.
 Dijon mustard